 Level Staff Consequence Step 4 Headteacher Head Teacher letter Head Teacher behaviour log, including a pupil contract.
 Formal Parent Meetings Pre-exclusion family meeting (extreme cases) Step 3 Deputy Head Pupil meetings Parent communication.
 Behaviour support book (2 weeks max) Work out of class for an agreed time as appropriate.
 Step 2 Classteacher 3x Reds in a day - send pupil to Deputy Fighting IN CLASS must go straight to the Deputy Talk to child and listen Reds recorded Keep in at playtime for 5 minutes in line with RAG behaviour system Parents informed either at the end of the school day or through Class Dojo Step 1 Support Staff Talk to child and listen Warnings in line with RAG behaviour system Record all 'Reds in class/ lunch behaviour book.
 Discuss with the class teacher.

-F use the agreed RAG behaviour S ed and NOT jump to red other the ystem.
-Children MUST go through the 3 steps of In for the agreed reasons. y the positive behaviour management strategies.
-Th The SEND or plays a lead supporting role in the system.
-Individual Behaviour Plans (IBP's) will be discussed as required. dis icussed as re quirea.
+- > ALL stage UST use the agreed RAG behaviour System.
+Children MUST go through the 3 steps of green, amber, red and NOT jump to red other than for the agreed reasons. - \succ The consequences ladder MUST be underpinned by the positive behaviour management strategies. - > The SENDco plays a lead supporting role in the system.
+Individual Behaviour Plans (IBP's) will be discussed as required.